Smokey Hogg: Life and career

 Hogg's style was influenced by Broonzy, Peetie Wheatstraw and Black Ace.
-His playing tended to be rhythmically inconsistent; author and critic Peter Guralnick observed that “there is never any beat as such to Smokey Hogg’s music, though a pulse can sometimes be detected”.
+His playing tended to be rhythmically inconsistent; author and critic Peter Guralnick observed that “there is never any beat as such to Smokey Hogg’s music, though a pulse can sometimes be detected”.This idiosyncratic timing relied on a fluid bar count where Hogg would spontaneously extend vocal lines, leaving his backing studio musicians to improvisational tracking.

 His music was popular with record buyers in the South during the late 1940s and early 1950s, and he continued to work and record until the end of the 1950s.

-He died in McKinney, Texas in 1960 of a haemorrhaging ulcer, at the age of 46.
+He died in McKinney, Texas in 1960 of a haemorrhaging ulcer commonly known as a bleeding ulcer, at the age of 46.

 Relatives and others

 Hogg was reputed to be a cousin of Lightnin' Hopkins and to be distantly related to Alger "Texas" Alexander, but both claims are ambiguous.

 Hogg's cousin John Hogg was also a blues musician; he recorded for Mercury Records in 1951.

 He is not to be confused with Willie "Smokey" Hogg, a musician based in New York City in the 1960s.